 T-SHIRTS: Make hanging rag toys from your old t-shirts.
 You can let the strands hang singly or braid them.
 The birds love them.
 They also carry your scent for their familiarity.
 (That may be good or bad.
 LOL)

 WHIFFLE BALLS: Small golf practice balls make fun foot toys for the bird to roll around in its cage.
+You can also hang with safe rope and stick veggie treats in the holes.

 First of all, I am not a big fan of using water bottles, but if you need to, here are some tips: